Sleepy-Panda/FeeshNotifier/docs/CT3-beta migration TODOs.md

 - Changelog file + metadata version

 - Check if double hook is always counted when compacted messages
-- World specific widgets not shown (compacted messages lead to triggers not working for original msg)
-  - triggerIfCanceled - [ChatTrigger.triggerIfCanceled] Sets if triggered if event is already cancelled (on Chat trigger)
 - Umberella & Flare not working - error in playernteract (InternalError: Invalid JavaScript value of type com.chattriggers.ctjs.api.world.block.Block (moduleProvided#314))
 - Player name in alert has no formatting
   -  Player.getDisplayName().toString() returns §r§8[§r§c469§r§8] §rMoonTheSadFisher§r §r§7α - no color code before nick